wedaa/LongTail-Log-Analysis/README.md

 your account and password show up in the log files.
 You can use your default /etc/ssh/sshd_config file to reset your port number.

+You also need to run the following selinux commands if you have selinux installed

+	semanage port -a -t ssh_port_t -p tcp 2222 semanage port -a -t ssh_port_t -p tcp <Whatever your big port # is>
+	semanage port -l | grep ssh # Shows ssh ports

 New SSHD Installation, The HARDER way
 --------------